-The 2012 Saxum James Berry Vineyard was the winning bottle in the March Installment of Pick My Next Bottle.
-I did not decant this wine and it paired brilliantly with a homemade pepperoni pizza.
+The 2013 Saxum James Berry Vineyard was the winning bottle in the February Installment of Pick My Next Bottle.
+The wine was decanted for 90 minutes and served with a herb and parmesan crusted pork chop and roasted Yukon gold potatoes.

 Saxum Vineyards is located in the Paso Robles AVA of Central California.
 Founded in the early 2000’s by Justin Smith, a young winemaker who had previously been part-owner of Linne Calodo, Saxum leapt into the limelight in late 2010 when its 2007 James Berry Vineyards wine was named the #1 Wine of 2010 by Wine Spectator.
 Smith owns the winery with his wife Heather, and produces up to 2,800 cases of wine a year.